peteroupc/peteroupc.github.io/randomfunc.md

       return weights
     END METHOD

 The following are various ways to implement `WeightedChoice`.
-(Many of them require using a special data structure.)
-For best results, weights passed to these algorithms should first be converted to integers (e.g., using `NormalizeRatios` in the pseudocode above), or rational numbers when indicated.
-Also, using floating-point numbers in the algorithms can introduce unnecessary rounding errors, so such numbers should be avoided.
+Many of them require using a special data structure.

 | Algorithm | Notes |
   --- | --- |